frankischilling/Lost-and-Found/README.md

   - Returns array of photo objects with UUIDs, filenames, and URLs
   - Photos are stored in `/uploads/photos/` with UUID as filename
   - Supported formats: JPEG, PNG, GIF, WebP (max 10MB per file)

+#### Photo Viewing API (`/view_photo.php`)
+- `GET /view_photo.php?id={uuid}` - View a photo (requires auth)
+  - Requires authentication to access
+  - Validates user has permission to view the photo
+  - Returns the image file with appropriate headers
+  - Photos associated with posts: Only visible if post is approved, user is creator, or user is admin

 #### Notifications API (`/notifications.php`)
 - `GET /notifications.php` - Get all notifications for current user (requires auth)